 WeChat Live Streaming

 As the most popular app in China, WeChat’s live streaming functionality that is available for official accounts can be extremely rewarding and promising for the future of online retail.
 By doing live streaming, brands can attract easily and retain Chinese consumers.
-Since its launch, many brands like Tommy Hilfiger, Bvlgari, and Burberry have already taken advantage of live streaming, redirecting clients directly to their WeChat Store or e-commerce shop.

 According to the survey conducted in 2021, around 94% of department store operators in China have already built WeChat mini-programs or WeChat Stores to attract more customers.
 Moreover, 3/4 of the surveyed department stores have already taken part in live streaming for e-commerce.